 The step Properties panel includes step settings, additional outcome paths, testing and simulation settings, and inputs and outputs.
-An input is the expected data that the step needs in order to function.
-Next to each input is a drop-down list that is set to Unknown by defaults.
-This dropdown represents the Mapping Type for an input value.
-An output is the information the step passes out once it has finished its process.In the Help Center section of the Flow when new steps are added that have not been configured yet, a red exclamation mark will appear.
-This is indicative of an Exception within the Flow that would need to be resolved before the Flow can function as intended.
+Input is the expected data that the step needs to function.
+Next to each input is a drop-down list set to Unknown by default.
+This drop-down represents the Mapping Type for an input value.
+Output is the information the step passes out once it has finished its process.In the Help Center section of the Flow, a red exclamation mark will appear when new steps are added that have not been configured yet.
+This indicates an Exception within the Flow that would need to be resolved before the Flow can function as intended.

 - Under Inputs > Value1 select Pick.
 In the Pick Data For Input: value1 dialog, choose First Number.

 - Under Inputs > Value2 select Pick.
 In the Pick Data For Input: value2 dialog, choose Second Number.
 Alternatively, begin typing "Second Number" within the textbox to display a drop-down of all matching data available to the Flow.

 - Connect the outcome path from the Add step to the End step.
 Move the End step next to the other logic; it is best practice to keep lines within the Flow straight to have an organized view.

 - Select Debug in the top action bar.

 The Debugger is a tool that tests the Flow to confirm that the logic is working as expected.
 It will show the number of times a step was reached, its path, and input and output data to see how it changes from step to step.

 - Type numbers into the First and Second Number boxes and select Start Debugging.